openstack/kolla-ansible/doc/source/admin/mariadb-backup-and-restore.rst

 .. code-block:: console

-   kolla-ansible mariadb_recovery -i multinode -e mariadb_recover_inventory_name=controller1
+   kolla-ansible mariadb-recovery -i multinode -e mariadb_recover_inventory_name=controller1

 The above procedure is valid also for a disaster recovery scenario.
 In such case, first copy MariaDB backup file from the external source into